holtzmak/Community-Meal-Planner-Forum/README.md

 ![Unit tests](https://github.com/holtzmak/Community-Meal-Planner-Forum/actions/workflows/flutter-unit-test.yml/badge.svg)
 ![Formatting and Dart analysis](https://github.com/holtzmak/Community-Meal-Planner-Forum/actions/workflows/flutter-formatting-and-dart-analysis.yml/badge.svg)

-A forum application to support community discussion for meal planning, sustainable practices, and education.
+A [Flutter](https://flutter.dev/) and [Firebase](https://firebase.google.com/) forum application to support community discussion for meal planning, sustainable practices, development, and education.

+For an interactable mock-up of the application, see [the Adobe XD Prototype](https://xd.adobe.com/view/262b07e0-7a00-4e45-a4ed-4d4036fc88d5-7378/).
+You can leave feedback if you like!

+**This project's main source of process-related documentation is the [Wiki](https://github.com/holtzmak/Community-Meal-Planner-Forum/wiki).** See the Wiki for the following information and more:
+1. Project deliverables as set out by the post-secondary course
+2. Project presentation and progress slides
+3. Application architecture and software design documents

+Further documentation and diagrams are available in the [`documentation` folder in the codebase](https://github.com/holtzmak/Community-Meal-Planner-Forum/tree/main/documentation).

+***

+## Installation and Use

+ **_Instructions for installing and using this application TBD_**

+## Project Abstract

 This application is intended to support the following sub-goals of the [UN's 17 Goal for Sustainable Development](https://www.un.org/sustainabledevelopment/).
 These sub-goals are part of [Goal 12: Ensure sustainable consumption and production patterns](https://www.un.org/sustainabledevelopment/sustainable-consumption-production/):
 1. _12.7_ Promote public procurement practices that are sustainable, in accordance with national policies and priorities